My Udemy coursesJohn Bandler’s courses at Udemy on Law, Cyberlaw, Cybersecurity, Privacy, Policies, Learning

 Why did I build them?

-Since 2017 I have taught topics in over a dozen successive iterations, and put a lot of effort into my materials.
-With all that effort, I only reach a small number of students each year though this teaching.
-So I asked myself if I should try to reach more people?
+I have been doing this since 2017, speaking and teaching over many iterations, putting a lot of effort into my materials, refining them each semester.
+But I only reach a relative few number of people each year.
+I asked myself if I should try to reach more.

 • Law